xthemadgenius/CodingDojo/C#/ASP/README.md

         using Microsoft.AspNetCore.Mvc;
         namespace YourNamespace.Controllers     //be sure to use your own project's namespace!
         {
-            public class HomeController : Controller   //remember inheritance??copy {
+            public class HomeController : Controller
-                //for each route this controller is to handle:
-                [HttpGet]       //type of request
-                [Route("")]     //associated route string (exclude the leading /) public string Index()
             {
+                [HttpGet]
+                [Route("")]
+                public string Index()
+                {
                     return "Hello World from HomeController!";
                 }
             }
         }

+creates a new MVC

+dotnet new mvc

+dotnet new viewimports -o Views

+dotnet new viewstart -o Views